maxwolf621/AZ/az-104/Test/Monitor.md

 The VMs are all part of the same virtual network.

 Requirement :
-You have been assigned to manage the on-premises Hyper-V server replication to Azure.
+You have been assigned to manage the `on-premises Hyper-V` server replication to Azure.

-To support the planned deployment, you will need to create additional resources in TD-Boracay.
+To support the planned deployment, you will need to create additional resources in `TD-Boracay`.

-**ANS :**
+Which of the following options should you create?
+- VNet Service Endpoint
+- Azure Storage Account
+- Hyper-V site
+- Azure ExpressRoute
+- Azure Recovery Services Vault
+- Replication Policy

+:a: :

-To set up disaster recovery of on-premises Hyper-V VMs to Azure, you should complete the following steps:
+To set up disaster recovery of `on-premises Hyper-V` VMs to Azure, you should complete the following steps:

-**1.** Select your replication source and target
+:one: Select your replication source and target
 - To prepare the infrastructure, you will need to create a Recovery Services vault Resource.

 After you created the vault, you can now accomplish the protection goal, as shown in the image below :arrow_down:.
 ![Alt text](image-122.png)

-**2.** Set up the source replication environment, including on-premises Site Recovery components and the target replication environment
+:two: Set up the source replication environment, including on-premises Site Recovery components and the target replication environment
 - to set up the source environment, you need to create a Hyper-V site and add to that site the Hyper-V hosts containing the VMs that you want to replicate.
 - The target environment will be the subscription and the resource group in which the Azure VMs will be created after failover.

-**3.** Create a replication policy
+:three: Create a replication policy

-**4.** Enable replication for a VM
+:four: Enable replication for a VM

 ---